 Delivered by A host organisation that provides a community service and is a: not-for-profit organisation or charity (includes Government sector agencies), or not-for-profit arm of a for-profit organisation.
-Structure Unpaid work experience placements: up to 8 hours per day, with at least 30-minute break every five hours up to 50 hours per fortnight (not more than 25 hours per week) Placement must benefit the participant and community and offer no financial gain to the provider or host organisation.
+The Hot-lor-profit arm of a for-profit organisation.
+Structure Unpaid work experience placements: • up to 8 hours per day, with at least 30-minute break every five hours • up to 50 hours per fortnight (not more than 25 hours per week) Placement must benefit the participant and community and offer no financial gain to the provider or host organisation.
 Duration Up to 26 weeks (unless the provider determines that a longer placement is the best option based on the participant's individual circumstances).
-Cost to provider N/A Participant benefits Practical employability skills such as attendance and communication Improved confidence and understanding of workplace expectations Participant eligibility • 15+ years of age Referral Providers create their own agreement with a suitable organisation to host placements.
+Cost to provider N/A Participant Practical employability skills such as attendance and communication benefits Improved confidence and understanding of workplace expectations Participant • 15+ years of age eligibility Referral Providers create their own agreement with a suitable organisation to host placements.
 Providers must create the activity in ESSWeb Provider must record a voluntary work activity in the participant's Job Plan using code VWRK, and confirm the participant commenced within 5 business days.
 Participation Cannot be a compulsory activity.
 The provider must update the Job Plan to allow participation in voluntary work placements.
 End of activity Provider must end the placement in ESSWeb and record an exit reason.
+I .